Skip to content

 You ask the agent to fix a login bug.
 It fixes the bug, refactors the payment module, updates three unrelated tests, and adds a dependency you’ve never heard of.
 Nothing stopped it because nothing could.

-LumenFlow sits between your agents and everything they touch — a governance kernel that enforces rules before actions happen, not after.
+LumenFlow is the control plane for AI software delivery — a governance kernel that enforces policy, approvals, and evidence before actions happen, not after.

 Structural properties of the kernel — enforced at runtime, every time, for every agent.